-Breakheart Pass(1975), directed by Tom Gries and starring Charles Bronson, Jill Ireland, Ben Johnson and Richard Crenna, is a very enjoyable thriller, which combines elements from a John Ford western and an Agatha Christie mystery.
+Breakheart Pass(1975), directed by Tom Gries and starring Charles Bronson, Jill Ireland, Ben Johnson and Richard Crenna, is a very enjoyable thriller set in the old-west, which combines elements from a John Ford western and an Agatha Christie mystery.

 “I’m not a man of violence“

 The plot of the film goes something like this: it’s the 1870’s.
 A special train is being sent to Fort Humboldt, a frontier outpost, with medical supplies and a relief force to combat the diphtheria that has broken out there.
 The territorial Governor Fairchild (Richard Crenna) is taking personal charge of the operation, the troops are commanded by cavalry Major Claremont(Ed Lauter).
 Along for the ride is a U.S. Marshal, Pearce (Ben Johnson), Doctor Molyneux(David Huddleston), Fort Humboldt’s Commanding officer’s daughter, Marica Scoville (Jill Ireland) and Reverend Peabody(Bill McKinney).
 The train engineer is played by Roy Jenson and the conductor O’Brien is Charles Durning.
-Governor Fairchild travels in style in a private car with a cook, Carlos (Archie Moore) and a server (Victor Mohica).
+Governor Fairchild travels in style in a private car with a cook, Carlos (Archie Moore), and a server (Victor Mohica).
 On the way, they pickup a wanted criminal, John Deakin (Charles Bronson).
 As the Train makes it journey thought the Rocky mountains, the passengers start getting killed one by one.
-First a few of the Major’s soldiers goes missing, then the doctor is found dead, after that, the fireman is thrown from the engine car while the train is crossing a steep wooden bridge.
+First, a few of the Major’s soldiers goes missing; then the doctor is found dead; after that, the fireman is thrown from the engine car while the train is crossing a steep wooden bridge.
 Obviously, there is a killer or a group of killers on the train.
-It soon become obvious that none of the passengers are what they appear to be – including Deakin – and neither is the purpose of the journey as clean cut as delivering medical supplies.
-Deakin turns out to be an undercover government agent and it’s up to him to uncover the mystery, which involves corrupt government officials, angry native tribes, illegal arms sales and gold smuggling.
+It soon become obvious that none of the passengers- including Deakin – are what they appear to be, and neither is the purpose of the journey as clean cut as delivering medical supplies.
+Deakin turns out to be an undercover government agent (this is revealed pretty early in the film) and it’s up to him to uncover the mystery, which involves corrupt government officials, angry native tribes, illegal arms sales and gold smuggling.

 Though the film concentrates more on suspense, the film still has some great action scenes choreographed by the legendary stunt coordinator Yakima Canutt.
 Canutt had directed the climactic gunfight in Stagecoach and the Chariot race in Ben-Hur, Breakheart Pass was his last film.
 Here he designed some spectacular scenes, like the one where the troop carriages are detached from the main body of the train and they crash off the rail line into a ravine.
-But the most memorable action sequence is the fight scene between Bronson and boxing champ Archie Moore on the snow covered train roof-top as the train hurtles along though the mountain pass.
+But the most memorable action sequence is the thrilling fight between Bronson and boxing champ Archie Moore on the snow covered train roof-top as the train hurtles along though the mountain pass.
 The scene is superbly shot by the great cinematographer Lucien Ballard – who had shot great westerns for Sam Peckinpah like The Wild Bunch (1969) .
-Though the film is set in Nevada, shooting was mainly done in Idaho and Ballard showcases the beautiful landscape to the optimum.
+Though the film is set in Nevada, shooting was mainly done in Idaho; and Ballard showcases the beautiful landscape to the optimum.
 The terrific Jerry Goldsmith score complements the film; it is both rousing and ominous, befitting a suspenseful western adventure.
 The film is directed by Tom Gries, who started off in television and later made his film debut in the late 60’s with some well respected revisionist movies like the western Will Penny and sports drama Number One, both starring Charlton Heston.
-But by the mid 1970’s he had become a very traditional filmmaker, he had made the contemporary crime thriller Breakout with Bronson earlier that year.
-Here he does a very efficient job of mixing genres, keeping the narrative very straightforward, without going into many twists or turns.
-He realizes that, at the end of the day this is very much an escapist Charles Bronson action\adventure movie and he strives to make it a fresh and enjoyable experience for the audience without disappointing the hardcore Bronson fans, and he is very successful in that.
+But by the mid 1970’s, he had become a very traditional filmmaker; he had made the contemporary crime thriller Breakout with Bronson earlier that year.
+Here, he does a very efficient job of mixing genres, keeping the narrative straightforward, without going into too many twists or turns.
+He realizes that, at the end of the day, this is very much an escapist Charles Bronson action\adventure movie and he strives to make it a fresh and enjoyable experience for the audience without disappointing the hardcore Bronson fans- and Gries accomplishes this very successfully.

 The film was made at the height of Bronson’s career.
 After doing supporting parts in very successful ensemble dramas like The Magnificent Seven, The Great Escape , The Dirty Dozen etc., Bronson had attained international stardom with Sergio Leone’s Once upon a time in the West.
 The success of Death Wish(1974) would solidify his American stardom.
 He was one of the highest paid actors at the time and also the most prolific; in 1975 alone he made three movies, apart from Breakheart Pass and Breakout, he also made Walter Hill’s depression era dram Hard Times.
-It was also a time when Bronson was trying to expand his image by doing slightly different roles (films) from his regular stone faced avenging angels; movies like Hard Times, White Buffalo, From Noon Till Three etc. Unfortunately none of them, including Breakheart Pass was commercially successful and he was soon relegated to his bread and butter B action movies and countless Death Wish sequels.
-Bronson was 53 when he made this movie, and though his face showed the ravages of age – he was never a conventionally good looking movie star to begin with – he was in superb physical shape, clearly evident from the fighting scenes in Hard Times.
+It was also a time when Bronson was trying to expand his image by doing slightly different roles (films) from his regular stone-faced avenging angels; films like Hard Times, White Buffalo, From Noon Till Three etc. were expected to broaden his audience appeal.
+Unfortunately, none of them, including Breakheart Pass, was commercially successful.
+This was the reason why he never became a star of the magnitude and durability of a Clint Eastwood, and he was soon relegated to his bread and butter B action movies and countless Death Wish sequels.
+Bronson was 53 when he made this movie, and though his face showed the ravages of age – he was never a conventionally good looking movie star to begin with anyway – he was in superb physical shape, clearly evident from the fighting scenes in Hard Times.
 In this film, he is fully up to the challenges of doing difficult stunts; whether fisticuffs on the roof of the train or gunfights on the horseback.
 As an actor, Brosnan was a minimalist, much like Clint Eastwood, and his harsh, almost expressionless face made him perfect for playing mysterious tough guys, whether it is the avenging angel Harmonica in Once upon a time in the West or the secret service agent masquerading as an outlaw here.
-In that regard, Breakheart Pass is one of the best Charles Bronson films, where he is perfectly cast. i love this film and has watched it multiple times.
-To begin with, I’m a big fan of movies adapted from MacLean’s novels, particularly Guns of Navarone(1961) and Where Eagles Dare(1969), i also love Westerns and movies featuring vintage steam trains, and though I’m not that big a fan of Bronson – i love Steve McQueen and Clint Eastwood as my cool, taciturn action heroes from that period – i don’t vehemently dislike him as some people seem to do.
-So all in all Breakheart Pass was right up my street and i thoroughly enjoy watching it.
+In that regard, Breakheart Pass is one of the best Charles Bronson films, where he is perfectly cast.
+By the way, I’m a big fan of movies adapted from MacLean’s novels, particularly Guns of Navarone(1961) and Where Eagles Dare(1969), and though this film doesn’t have the scope, star-power and scale of those WWII adventure films, it’s still a very thrilling and entertaining film.